 Cholesterol and Blood Pressure Tests

-He'll take your blood pressure by placing a cuff around your upper arm that tightens to read the flow of blood through your arteries.
-He'll also take a small blood sample from your arm to check levels of LDL cholesterol and triglycerides.
+They'll take your blood pressure by placing a cuff around your upper arm that tightens to read the flow of blood through your arteries.
+They'll also take a small blood sample from your arm to check levels of LDL cholesterol and triglycerides.

 High blood sugar levels can lead to peripheral diabetic neuropathy -- nerve damage that causes pain or loss of feeling in your legs and arms.
 This can bring on sores in your feet that can sometimes get infected.